Emberwalker/DI-Explained/docs/3-practical.md

 aids testing.
 In our case, we can now freely detach the database handler and attach a fake one during tests, as well as mock the `ClickerHandler` in general thanks to our separation of the handler from the WebSocket code.

-Look at the new tests added in this sample to see it in action!
+Look at the new test `ClickerHandler` added in this sample to see it in action!
+In real projects, injection can allow _vastly_ more tests to be written in this manner - hopefully this small, slightly contrived example demonstrates the principle though!